grpc/proposal/A93-xds-ext-proc.md

   flow control.
 So observability mode doesn't need to do anything special to handle flow control; it will simply not wait for the ext_proc response before sending the message on the data plane stream.

-#### Flow Control and Streaming RPCs

-If not in observability mode, if the data plane RPC is a streaming RPC, then there may be multiple client messages or server messages queued up at the same time waiting for responses from the ext_proc server.
-Note that we specifically do *not* want to wait until we see a response from one message before sending the next message to the ext_proc server, because that would add per-message latency for a full round-trip to the ext_proc server, which would dramatically affect streaming performance.

-Implementations must ensure proper flow control for this situation.

-TODO: figure out details of how this will work

 #### Payload Handling